karlch/vimiv/_pages/docs/usage.md

 freedesktop standard, by default <b class="filename">$XDG_DATA_HOME/Trash</b>.

 For additional editing open manipulate mode with `c`.
-Here brightness, contrast and sharpness can be edited.
+Here brightness, contrast and saturation can be edited.
 To focus the respective slider use the `bcs` keys.
 To apply the changes accept with `Return`, to leave manipulate mode reverting any changes press `Escape`.